michelsalib/BCCEnumerableUtility/README.md

 - distinct: Reduces the set of elements to the distinct ones, a closure might be used
 - elementAt: Gets the elements at a position
 - first: Gets the first elements, a closure might be used
+- groupBy: Groups the elements by Group, a closure that selects the group is needed
 - last: Gets the first elements, a closure might be used
 - max: Gets the element with the maximum value, a closure might be used
 - min: Gets the element with the minimum value, a closure might be used